 The trail eventually becomes steep, sandy, and hard to follow.
 However, at that point, the summit is obvious, and close by.

-The total round trip hiking distance from Carson Pass and Woods Lake are basically the same.
-It is about 7½ miles.
+The total round trip hiking distance from Carson Pass is about 9 miles.
+From Woods Lake it is about 7½ miles.
 Elevation gain from Carson Pass is about 1100’ and from Woods Lake is about 1500’.

 During the summer a $5.00 day use fee is charged at the Carson Pass and Woods Lake trailheads.